 INSERT PROJECT TITLE HERE

-You are being asked to participate in a research study about how well you get along with your childrenThis research study will include roughly X number of participants.
+You are being asked to participate in a research study about how well you get along with your children.
+This research study will include roughly X number of participants.
 Participation in this study is voluntary and it is anticipated that you would be involved for X amount of time.
 You are being asked because you have a son or daughter who is 12-14 years old.
 Please read this form and ask any questions that you have before choosing whether to be in the study.

 Amy Smith, a graduate student in Educational Studies, is conducting this research in collaboration with the faculty advisor Jane Doe, a professor at Rhode Island College.